PabloSarro/Optimizing-Graph-Modularity-for-Clustering/README.md

-# Implementation of an algorithm for community detection: Optimizing Graph Modularity for Suboptimal Clustering
+# Implementation of an algorithm for community detection: Optimizing Graph Modularity for Clustering

 We want to implement an algorithm that allows **identifying the communities in a graph**.
 The communities are groups of nodes in the graph that are densely connected to each other, while they are poorly connected to nodes in other groups/communities.